Long1908/The_Complete_2023_Web_Development_Bootcamp_Web_Design_School/README.md

 5) Purple: Royalty.
 Wealth.
 Femininity <br>

 -Combining colors
 1) Analogous colors: Picking colors(2 or 3) next to each other.
-Good for creating the logo.
+Good for creating the logo, background of the websites and navigation bar.
 ![image](https://github.com/Long1908/The_Complete_2023_Web_Development_Bootcamp_Web_Design_School/assets/56315912/1d5701d7-0af1-4ebf-b7de-a8d2f7dcd459)